gutierrezje/pickvs/docs/SYSTEM_DESIGN.md

   ```
 - **Notes**:
   - No minimum picks requirement (fresh start weekly)
+  - Sorted by ROI descending, then total_units descending
   - Shows momentum and current form
   - Encourages late starters and new users
   - Resets every 7 days